StevenHiggs24/aurelia/docs/user-docs/community-contribution/code-of-conduct.md

 We promise to extend courtesy and respect to everyone involved in this project.
 We expect anyone contributing to Aurelia to do the same.

-If any member of the community violates this code of conduct, the maintainers of Aurelia may take action as deemed appropriate.
+If any member of the community violates this code of conduct, the maintainers of Aurelia may take any action deemed appropriate.

 If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at conduct@bluespire.com.